-During the first pass, we calculate the inference of fired rules based on techniques used for basic and multi-way join as described in [7] and [1].
-Here we elaborate our approach for basic joins and explain at the end of the subsection how it can be generalized for multi-way joins.
+As far as the first pass is concerned, we calculate the inference of fired rules based on techniques used for basic and multi-way join as described in [8] and [1].
 Basic join is performed on common argument values.
-Consider the following rule:
+Consider the following rule :

-r1:

-$$R(X,Z)$$

-, $S(Z,Y) \Rightarrow Q(X,Y)$.
+r1: R(X,Z), $S(Z,Y) \Rightarrow Q(X,Y)$ .